infiniflow/infinity/docs/references/http_api_reference.md

 }
 ```

-## Create index
+## Create an index

-Creates an index on the table.
+Creates an index on a specified table.

 #### Request